calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^

 :yellow:`UPDATED`
-Fix the quantity of energy stored in a `storage` technology at the end of each timestep based on the net flow of energy charged and discharged and the quantity of energy stored at the start of the timestep.
+Fix the quantity of carrier stored in a `storage` technology at the end of each timestep based on the net flow of carrier charged and discharged and the quantity of carrier stored at the start of the timestep.

 .. container:: scrolling-wrapper